0-welding-0-0-weld

 When booking alloy wheel welding through WheelTribe you will see aplicable garage and mobile service turnaorund times for all the services you request.
 Your specialist will inspect the wheel before starting work to confirm the crack can be repaired safely and provide a clearer estimate of the repair time for your specific wheel and damage type so you can arrange collection.

-Will I have to fully refurbish my alloy wheels after they've been welded?
+Will I have to refurbish my alloy wheels after they've been welded?

 Is alloy wheel welding only available from garages?